 Kiwi Farms

 Kiwi Farms is an internet forum founded by Joshua “Null” Moon and other members from the fandom of the infamous Sonichu webcomic by Christopher Weston Chandler.
 Founded in the early 2010s, it gained notoriety for its largely unmoderated content by users due to it being designated as a place for “free speech”, creating an anarchy-like environment.
-It has been linked to white supremacism, neo-Nazism, the alt-right, hate crimes, as well as multiple mass shootings and swatting incidents.
+It has been linked to white supremacism, neo-Nazism, the alt-right, hate crimes, suicides, as well as multiple mass shootings and swatting incidents.
 Users on the site often coordinate harassment campaigns against internet figures and steal their personal information, and users frequently make racist and antisemitic comments about these figures.

-Its popularity with far-right extremist and white supremacist groups, as well as the spreading of conspiracy theories, has led to constant attempts to get the site removed from the internet.
+Its popularity with far-right extremist and white supremacist groups, as well as the spreading of conspiracy theories, has led to constant attempts to get the site removed from the internet, and has been subject to blocking orders in multiple countries, including Australia and New Zealand.
 It has faced numerous deplatformings and suspensions from hosting providers and domain name registrars for violating their terms of service, often switching to competing services and changing to new web addresses to continue operating.
-Those being harassed by the site often employ censorship by copyright in an attempt to get content removed from the site.
-Nevertheless, the site is a key figure in an anti-copyright movement, and rightsholders confirm they do not respond to takedown requests.

 SKIDROW